Published on January 5th, 2023 by Quinn Mohammed

 Verizon is a leading provider of technology and communications services.
-The company as we know it today was formed as the result of a merger between Bell Atlantic Corp and GTE Corp in June 2000.
+The company we know today was formed due to a merger between Bell Atlantic Corp and GTE Corp in June 2000.
 The company reports in two segments: Verizon Consumer Group and Verizon Business Group.

-In September 2021, the company sold what once was their third segment, Verizon Media Group.
+In September 2021, the company sold what once was its third segment, Verizon Media Group.
 The company deemed Verizon Media to be a non-core asset.

-The company’s wireless business makes up about three quarters of total revenues, with broadband accounting for nearly one fourth of sales.
-And, Verizon is a mega-cap stock, as it has a market capitalization above $200 billion.
+The company’s wireless business makes up about three-quarters of total revenues, with broadband and cable services accounting for roughly one-quarter of sales.

-Leadership provided a 2022 outlook.
-The company expects adjusted earnings-per-share of $5.40 to $5.55 for the year.
-Wireless revenue is projected to grow 9% to 10%, with organic service revenue of close to 3%.
+Leadership reaffirmed its previous guidance for 2022.
+The company expects adjusted earnings-per-share of $5.10 to $5.25 for the year.
+Wireless revenue is projected to grow from 8.5% to 9.5%.

 While telecommunications’ utility-like services are often trailed by slow growth, Verizon breaks the mold with an earnings-per-share growth rate of nearly 10% per year for the last decade.

-However, going forward, Verizon itself anticipates much slower revenue growth, at about 4.0% per year into 2025.
+However, going forward, Verizon itself anticipates much slower revenue growth.
+Over the next five years, we expect Verizon to grow earnings by about 4.0% annually.

 Source: Investor Presentation

 The company expects for 5G Mobility to fuel the bulk of growth from 2022 to 2025.
 In fact, about half of the company’s growth is anticipated to come from 5G.
-Verizon anticipates 2.0% growth in annual revenue per account (ARPA) through 2025.
-Additionally, 5G adoption in the Business segment is set to grow to 80% by end of year 2025.
+Verizon anticipates a 2.0% annual revenue per account (ARPA) growth through 2025.
+Additionally, 5G adoption in the Business segment is set to grow to 80% by the end of the year 2025.

 The MEC & B2B Solution business will continue growing Internet of Things (IoT) revenue as it anticipates annualized double-digit connections growth through 2025.